 trouble at the “borders.”
-January 5, 2013Posted by Rev. Dawn in Uncategorized.
+January 5, 2013Posted by Rev. Dawn in Public Theology.

 I just spent two days at Meadville Lombard Seminary for their annual Learning Convocation.
 The topic this year was “Power at the Borders: Stories of Change, Vulnerability and Solidarity.”
 During these two days, we explored a metaphor that I have recently been exposed to: The border as a place of change and transformation.
 We were encouraged to be border “crossers” rather than border “guards.”

 I found myself chaffing against the various ways this metaphor was used during these two days.
 Since I was sitting in an airport with some time to kill, I thought I would explain my discomfort more than I could during convocation itself.